adriandarmali/pacezero-lp-engine/README.md

 ---

+## Changelog

+### v1.1 — 11 March Minor Update

+**Email research model switched to `gpt-4o-search-preview`** The original pipeline used `gpt-4o` for both the scoring call and the email research call.
+The scoring call works well on `gpt-4o` because it is a reasoning task drawing on training knowledge about org mandates and types.
+The research call is a retrieval task — it asks for recent news, hires, and allocations — which `gpt-4o` cannot do without live internet access.
+For low-profile orgs with limited training coverage, this produced generic fallback responses with no useful content. v2 switches the research call specifically to `gpt-4o-search-preview`, which has native web browsing.
+The scoring call is deliberately unchanged — swapping the scoring model would invalidate the cross-validation calibration results, which were all produced against `gpt-4o`.

+---

 ## How This System Was Evaluated

 The four criteria below map directly to design decisions made throughout the build.
 Each is addressed in turn.